Carlos Menem: Domestic policy

-Menem began his presidency assuming a non-confrontational approach, appointing people from the conservative opposition, and business people to his cabinet.
+Menem began his presidency assuming a non-confrontational approach, appointing people from the conservative opposition and business people to his cabinet.
 To prevent successful legal cases against pro-market economic reforms, the Supreme Court's numbers were increased from five to nine judges; the new judges ruled in support of Menem and usually had the majority.
 Other institutions that restrained or limited executive power were controlled as well.
 When Congress resisted some of his proposals, he used the Necessity and Urgency Decree as an alternative to sending bills to it.
 He even considered it feasible to dissolve Congress and rule by decree, but this step was never implemented.
 In addition, he developed a bon vivant lifestyle, taking advantage of his authority.
-For instance, he made a journey from Buenos Aires to Pinamar driving a Ferrari Testarossa in less than two hours, violating speed limits.
+For instance, he made a journey from Buenos Aires to Pinamar driving a Ferrari 348 TB (often misreported as a Ferrari Testarossa) in less than two hours, violating speed limits.
 He divorced his wife Zulema Yoma and expanded the Quinta de Olivos presidential residence with a golf course, a small zoo, servants, a barber, and even a buffoon.